COILLTE PRIVACY POLICY (last revised January 2026)

 • it would involve disproportionate effort, in which case we may make a public communication instead.

 We will only keep your Personal Data for as long as is necessary.
 We have specific retention periods for different types of data processing.
-You can request information on the specific retention periods using the details set out in the ‘How To Contact Us’ section below.
+You can request information on the specific retention periods using the details set out in the ‘How to contact us’ section below.

 This Policy may be updated from time to time, so you may wish to check it each time you submit personal data to us.
 The date of the most recent revisions will appear on this page.
 If you do not agree to these changes, please do not continue to use submit personal data to us.
 If material changes are made to the Policy, we will notify you by placing a prominent notice on the website.
 We will not process your personal data in a manner not contemplated by this Policy without your consent.